DavidSouther/software_craftsmanship/A02_source_control/README.md

 project at the same time (we're talking over a few hours or days).
 Maybe you're developing a new feature, and you come across a bug that you want to fix that's unrelated to this feature.
-To make this possible without needing to constantly be focused on keeping the two parts of work in tandem, you can creat a **branch**.
+To make this possible without needing to constantly be focused on keeping the two parts of work in tandem, you can create a **branch**.
 A branch is like a mini-fork - you choose some commit to start from, you add commits based on that (which branch out from the main set of code), and then you can switch branches to put that work aside and come back to it later.